jma1ice/newsletterr/readme.md

 * Now shows # of items in scheduler table
 * Fixed 0m for shows and audio changed to genre
 * Fixed the issue with RA cards showing up as different heights in different email clients
+* Added a font fallback stack
+* Now gets https direct connect plex url by default, fixing issue where Plex 'Secure Connections > Required' setting was causing image 401
+* Made BCC lists editable
+* Stat titles now include the date range they were pulled for

 #### New Features:
 * Added more date range options in schedule builder to match dashboard